 - Equity Securities Risk Stock markets are volatile.
-The price of equity securities fluctuates based on changes in a company's financial condition and overall market and economic conditions. - Debt Securities Risk Debt securities, such as bonds, involve interest rate risk, credit risk, extension risk, and prepayment risk, among other things.
+The price of equity securities fluctuates based on changes in a company's financial condition and overall market and economic conditions. - Debt Securities Risk Debt securities, such as bonds, involve risks, such as credit risk, interest rate risk, extension risk, and prepayment risk, each of which are described in further detail below: